domRiddle/ASF/Escrow.md

 From now onwards, ASF is able to use newly linked ASF mobile authenticator to generate 2FA tokens on as-needed basis.

 I also suggest making a backup of SteamGuard codes, which can be done **[here](https://store.steampowered.com/twofactor/manage)**

 ***

-### Limitations

-Currently ASF 2FA can't be enabled on accounts restricted with Steam Parental PIN, you'll need to disable that feature at the time of linking, you can re-enable it after linking is done.

-***